k435467/django-todo-react/README.md

 # Introduction

 Follow [the tutorail](https://www.digitalocean.com/community/tutorials/build-a-to-do-application-using-django-and-react) to build a to-do application using Django and React.
+And rewrite components by using Hooks.

 ## Use